linux4sam/egt/docs/src/layout.md

 ## Widget Alignment and Layout Properties

-Each widget has a Widget::align() setting.
-Each widget also has a Widget::min_size_hint() to bound the smallest size the widget can be.
-If a widget has an alignment value of empty, usually the default, whatever size it has will be used while still taking the Widget::min_size_hint() into account.
-If the alignment value of the widget is empty, the size of the widget will automatically be calculated based on several other properties, usually based on some ratio like Widget::xratio(), Widget::yratio(), Widget::horizontal_ratio(), or Widget::vertical_ratio() in relation to the widget's parent.
+Each widget has a egt::v1::Widget::align() setting.
+Each widget also has a egt::v1::Widget::min_size_hint() to bound the smallest size the widget can be.
+If a widget has an alignment value of empty, usually the default, whatever size it has will be used while still taking the egt::v1::Widget::min_size_hint() into account.
+If the alignment value of the widget is empty, the size of the widget will automatically be calculated based on several other properties, usually based on some ratio like egt::v1::Widget::xratio(), egt::v1::Widget::yratio(), egt::v1::Widget::horizontal_ratio(), or egt::v1::Widget::vertical_ratio() in relation to the widget's parent.

 ## Layout Widgets

-EGT provides several widgets like BoxSizer and StaticGrid to help with automatic layout.
+EGT provides several widgets like egt::BoxSizer and egt::StaticGrid to help with automatic layout.
 See @ref sizers for a complete list.

 The layout algorithm used by sizers is based upon the idea of individual widgets reporting their minimal required size and their ability to get stretched if the